 Yuri Andropov – the godfather of perestroika

-Andropov died in February 1984.
-Andropov had had a lot of trouble with his health even before he assumed power.
+Andropov died on February 9, 1984.
+To tell the truth, he had had a lot of trouble with his health even before he assumed power.
 He had suffered from diabetes since the age of 30 and, when he was 52, he had a severe heart attack.
 His kidneys were in bad shape as a result of a case of salmonella contracted in China, and a case of Asian flu caught in Afghanistan.